Supplemental Environmental Projects (SEPs)

 Assembly Bill 1071 (AB 1071), passed into law in October 2015 as Public Resources Code section 71118 (a)(3), defines a SEP as “an environmentally beneficial project that a person subject to an enforcement action voluntarily agrees to undertake in settlement of the action and to offset a portion of a civil penalty.”

-The SEP Policy amendment was needed to fulfill the requirements of AB 1071, which required each board, department, or office (BDO) within the California Environmental Protection Agency (CalEPA) to establish a policy on SEPs that benefit disadvantaged communities, and must include, but need not be limited to, all of the following:
+The Water Board’s February 2009 Policy on Supplemental Environmental Projects was subsequently amended to fulfill the requirements of AB 1071, which required each board, department, or office (BDO) within the California Environmental Protection Agency (CalEPA) to establish a policy on SEPs that benefit disadvantaged communities, and include at least the following:

 - A public process to solicit potential SEPs from disadvantaged communities.